 During the aftermath, he had lost some of his credibility, and his standing suffered as well to some extend, which further undermined the good-will of the Populus, which he had been able to maintain.
 He received it in part because he was from a younger cohort of politicians and because he appeared a less gerontocratic candidate for leadership of the politburo in the Soviet Union.

-I highly recommend this book for your bookshelves in case you are interested in the ramifications of the nuclear fallout in Chernobyl, but especially if you have a general interest in nuclear energy.
+We highly recommend this book for your bookshelves in case you are interested in the ramifications of the nuclear fallout in Chernobyl, but especially if you have a general interest in nuclear energy.
 I recommend it to anyone interested to learn more about the risks posed by nuclear technology, if managed carelessly by human hands.
 The book is also extremely useful to readers interested in Russian energy politics.

 Plokhy S 2018, Chernobyl History of A Tragedy, Penguin Random House.